Upper Válicka

 Válicka is a small river in Zala County of western Hungary.
-Also known as Felső-Válicka, Baki-Valicka, Baki-Válicka, Eszaki-Valicka, Valicka, Valicka-patak, Válicka-patak, Északi-Válicka.
+It is also known by several alternative names, including Felső-Válicka, Baki-Valicka, Baki-Válicka, Eszaki-Valicka, Valicka, Valicka-patak, Válicka-patak and Északi-Válicka.
 It originates in the Southwest of Zala County and merges into the Zala River.
 It flows by several villages including Bak, Sárhida, Bocfölde, Csatár, Botfa, Csácsbozsok.
 It is 27.3 km long and collects water from 104 km2.
+The Válicka valley around Botfa includes diverse habitats, from alder stands along the stream to beech woodland on nearby hills, and has been noted in Hungarian botanical literature for rare vascular plants and protected fungi.